10 Best Putters Of All Time (Tested and Reviewed for 2025)

 • Face milling offers a smooth forward roll

-• Classic shaping delivers clean alignment guide for accuracy
+• Classic shaping delivers a clean alignment guide for accuracy

 Cons

-• Composite shaft may disappoint golfers that want steel
+• Composite shaft may disappoint golfers who want steel

 It offers heel-to-toe weighting that stabilizes the face and high MOI for accurate, online putting from anywhere on the green.

-At a very affordable price, the Anser also caters to golfers on a budget that want more from their equipment without breaking the bank.
+At a very affordable price, the Anser also caters to golfers on a budget who want more from their equipment without breaking the bank.
+It is definitely one of the best budget putters.

 Wilson Staff Model 8802 Putter